FunnyMartin/Tetris/README.md

 ⚠️ Note: The artwork used in this project is not covered by the MIT license.
 It is custom work created by a third party artist and used here with permission.
 You are not allowed to reuse or redistribute this art unless you have separate permission from the artist.

+---

+## 🙌 Credits

+- The game mechanics were based on an online Unity Tetris tutorial (exact source not available).
+- Custom artwork and design by a third party artist (used with permission).
+- Audio from various sources (exact credits not available).